 - A dedicated area within the hospital should be allocated for patients to be admitted on the day of surgery.
-This may be an area of the pre admission unit, an area of the elective ward or a separate area entirely - The 'DOSA area' must adhere to national guidelines regarding social distancing - All patients admitted on the day of surgery must have followed the 'pre-admission' protocol, including the COVID-19 assessment questionnaire - Patients, for admission and for day case with AGPs, must have had a pre-procedure SARS-CoV-2 RNA PCR test performed within the three days prior to attendance at the 'DOSA area' and the result indicates that SARS-CoV-2 RNA has not been detected - A specific time for attendance should be given to the patient in advance to assist with social distancing - If patients have travelled by car, they should wait in the car until just before their appointment time - Patients and accompanying adult should wear a face covering in public spaces unless they are unable to tolerate this.
-They will be provided a surgical mask if they do not have one.
+This may be an area of the pre admission unit, an area of the elective ward or a separate area entirely - The 'DOSA area' must adhere to national guidelines regarding social distancing - All patients admitted on the day of surgery must have followed the 'pre-admission' protocol, including the COVID-19 assessment questionnaire - During higher risk phases of the pandemic, patients must have had a pre-procedure SARS-CoV-2 RNA PCR test performed within the three days prior to attendance at the 'DOSA area' and the result indicates that SARS-CoV-2 RNA has not been detected - A specific time for attendance should be given to the patient in advance to assist with social distancing - If patients have travelled by car, they should wait in the car until just before their appointment time - Patients and accompanying adult should wear a face covering in public spaces.
+They will be provided with one if they do not have one.
 Should the face covering become wet or soiled a replacement will be offered.
-Patients should be encouraged to avoid touching the face covering or face. - If patients are unable to tolerate use of a cloth face covering or mask it may help to reduce risk if they are able to wear a visor suitable for use in healthcare that extends from above the eye to below the chin and folds round from ear to ear - Patients and accompanying adult should be offered the opportunity to clean their hands with alcohol-based hand rub when entering hospital or after touching face covering - If accompanied by a friend or relative, this person should wait outside of the hospital, where possible until it is confirmed that the procedure will go ahead as scheduled.
-If they are required to accompany the person they should wear a cloth face covering or surgical mask.
+Touching face covering or face is not recommended - Patients and accompanying adult should be offered the opportunity to clean their hands with alcohol-based hand rub when entering hospital or after touching face covering - If accompanied by a friend or relative, this person should wait outside of the hospital, where possible until it is confirmed that the procedure will go ahead as scheduled - On arrival, the patient will undergo a repeat COVID-19 risk assessment.
+If any symptoms are present the patient should have appropriate assessment and if appropriate the procedure may be deferred - If the procedure is deferred due to the patient having symptoms of COVID-19, then immediate care should be arranged and appropriate follow up from the surgical team must be arranged - In the event of on day deferral of surgery, the patient must be advised to follow HSE guidelines on COVID-19 including contacting their GP - Where possible, the patient should walk to theatre from DOSA

-- On arrival, the patient will undergo a repeat COVID-19 risk assessment.
-If any symptoms are present the patient should have appropriate assessment and if appropriate the procedure may be deferred - If the procedure is deferred due to the patient having symptoms of COVID-19, then immediate care should be arranged and appropriate follow up from the surgical team must be arranged - In the event of on day deferral of surgery, the patient must be advised to follow HSE guidelines on COVID-19 including contacting their GP - Where possible, the patient should walk to theatre from DOSA - Time needs to be allocated on the morning of surgery for a final anaesthesia review if required
+Time needs to be allocated on the morning of surgery for a final anaesthesia review if required